 As the saying goes, "practice makes perfect," and TD Ameritrade offers you a way to hone your skills.

 In essence, whenever a company pays its dividend, you will buy a partial share equal to that of the dividend payment.
 Whether the stock is up or down, it does not matter, and this is why DRIP is so important.
+Then the next time a dividend is paid out, you'll receive a partial dividend on your partial shares.
+From there, the snowball will continue to grow.

 Whether you are buying low or high, the long-run goal is to passively invest slowly into the underlying security, and DRIP investing on TD Ameritrade will let you do that.